Daniel Hynes: After politics

 After leaving the Illinois Comptroller's office, Hynes joined Fort Myers, Florida based Foster & Foster Actuaries & Consultants.
 On January 19, 2012, it was reported that Hynes would be joining Ariel Investments, a Chicago investment management firm, as a senior vice president to aid in client services, marketing and business development.
 In 2015, Hynes moved to UBS Global Asset Management as head of Taft Hartley & large market public Chicago.

 In 2016, Hynes was the sole superdelegate supporting former Maryland Governor Martin O'Malley.
 O'Malley dropped out after the Iowa Caucus in February, after failing to win any delegates, leaving Hillary Clinton and Bernie Sanders as the two remaining Democratic candidates, for the rest of the primary calendar.

-In 2018, Dan Hynes was appointed by J.B.
-Pritzker as one of four Deputy Governors including Founding La Casa Norte Director Sol Flores, State Representative Christian Mitchell and Chicago Park District President Jesse Ruiz.
+In 2018, Dan Hynes was appointed by J. B. Pritzker as one of four Deputy Governors (the others being Founding La Casa Norte Director Sol Flores, State Representative Christian Mitchell and Chicago Park District President Jesse Ruiz).
 He left the Pritzker Administration in 2021.